Sabbath in Christianity: Early Christianity

 Jewish Christians continued to observe Shabbat but met together at the end of the day, on a Saturday evening.
 In the gospels, the women are described as coming to the empty tomb εις μια των σαββατων, although it is often translated "on the first day of the week".
 This is made clear in Acts 20:7 when Paul continued his message "until midnight" and a young man went to sleep and fell out of the window.
-Christians celebrate on Sunday because it is the day on which Jesus had risen from the dead and on which the Holy Spirit had come to the apostles.
+Many Christians celebrate on Sunday because it is the day on which Jesus had risen from the dead and on which the Holy Spirit had come to the apostles.
 Although Christians meeting for worship on the first day of the week (Sunday for Gentiles) dates back to Acts and is historically mentioned around 115 AD, Constantine's edict was the start of many more Christians observing only Sunday and not the Sabbath.
 Patristic writings attest that by the second century, it had become commonplace to celebrate the Eucharist in a corporate day of worship on the first day.
-A Church Father, Eusebius, who became the bishop of Caesarea Maritima about AD 314, stated that for Christians, "the sabbath had been transferred to Sunday".
+A Church Father, Eusebius, who became the bishop of Caesarea Maritima about AD 314, stated that for Christians, "the sabbath had been transferred to Sunday"..
+This occurred as part of the process, beginning under the Emperor Constantine, whereby Christianity became first a tolerated religion and then the state religion of the Empire.
+Previous to this, Sunday was under the power of the Sun, Sol Invictus, who was also the god of Mithraism.
+It was the identification (in name) of the Roman Sun god with the Christian god that resulted in the Christian Sunday sabbath as legal and Church doctrine -- see Theodor Mommsen, A History of Rome under the Emperors, (New York, 1992) p.
+450.

 According to Socrates of Constantinople and Sozomen, most of the early Church (excluding Rome and Alexandria) observed the seventh day Sabbath in Easter.